afalco/spinqit-qae-triangulum/docs/nmr_execution.md

 This manual describes how to execute the MLAE-style QAE experiment in this repository on the **SpinQ Triangulum (3-qubit NMR QPU)**, following the same operational philosophy as the Grover–Rudolph practical repository: **scripts-first execution**, explicit backend configuration, and structured outputs in `data/`.

+Although the main target of this manual is **hardware execution on Triangulum**, the recommended workflow now explicitly includes the simulator script `scripts/01_run_mlae_sim.py` as a validation step before sending a new function or configuration to hardware.

 ---

 ## 1. Prerequisites